Eagles-Buccaneers analysis: Porous defense, key mistakes doom the Birds in 33-16 defeat

 Sluggish start

 Compounding the disastrous first half for the defense, the Eagles offense got off to a sluggish start of its own.
-Failing to gain positive yardage on their first three drives, the Eagles quickly conceded a sizable time of possession advantage to the Bucs on the sweltering afternoon that left the defense noticeably winded for most of the second quarter.
+Failing to gain positive yardage on their first three drives, the Eagles quickly conceded a sizable time-of-possession advantage to the Bucs on the sweltering afternoon that left the defense noticeably winded for most of the second quarter.

 Going into Sunday without Lane Johnson, A.J.
-Brown, or DeVonta Smith, the group struggled to cope without three of its most important figures.
+Brown, and DeVonta Smith, the group struggled to cope without three of its most important figures.
 Still, slow starts have been a common theme for the Eagles through four weeks.
 The Eagles have yet to score a first-quarter touchdown this season, something Nick Sirianni said the coaching staff will need to address going into the bye week.

 “We haven’t scored on any of our opening drives, so we have to start faster on offense,” Sirianni said.
 “We’ll look into that.
 Sometimes we’ve had different variations of how drives have started, but that will be one of the first things we look at.
-‘How do we go down and go up 7-0′ ...
+How do we go down and go up 7-0? ...
 Everything will be on the table.”

 The opening series featured several miscues, with Jalen Hurts launching an errant throw to Saquon Barkley downfield on the first play of the game and getting flushed from the pocket on a third-and-long two plays later.
 On the next series, tight end Dallas Goedert had a costly drop on first down that set up Bucs defensive tackle Vita Vea sacking Hurts on third-and-long to kill the drive.
-Vea finished the Eagles’ third drive off with a key pressure as well, forcing Hurts to throw out of bounds on another third-and-long situation.
+Vea finished off the Eagles’ third drive with a key pressure as well, forcing Hurts to throw out of bounds on another third-and-long situation.

 “I’ve got to make a play on the one over the middle,” Goedert said.
 “It’s just little things like that.
 Executing the play, getting into the right plays.
 It’s the same thing as it’s been, just shooting ourselves in the foot.
 We’ve got to be able to come out and move the ball early and get points on the first drive.”